3mdeb/blog.3mdeb.com/source/_posts/2014-08-07-debugging-coreboot-for-qemu-armv7-vexpress-a9-emulated-mainboard.markdown

 0x6001024f:  ldmia.w sp!, {r2, r3, r4, r5, r6, r7, r9, r10, r11, pc}
 ```

+`ldmia` will load from stack values of all given registers.
+This cause that PC
-This instruction cause that PC goes to 0x0 and then run instruction from zeroed
+goes to 0x0 and then run instruction from zeroed memory, which in ARM
-memory, which in ARM instructions means:
+instructions means:

 ```
 andeq   r0, r0, r0